-Two templates for lesson planning are located in Catholic Schools - 16.
-Teacher Planning Materials - All Documents (sharepoint.com) and one example is shown below.
+Two templates for lesson planning are located in SharePoint (Catholic Schools Curriculum \rightarrow DOR Curriculum \rightarrow 20.
+Teaching Planning Materials) and one example is shown below.
 You do not have to use these templates for planning if you have one that you prefer, as long as the main pieces of the lesson are included.

-materials/ resources.

 Week

 Unit

 Learning Target: Anticipatory Set:

-Task Analysis: Everything a student needs to know or be able to do to meet the target (content and skills) Input: How a student gets the information (e.g. direct instruction, video, text) Output: What a student does with the information how they process or practice with it Guided Practice takes place here
+Task Analysis: Everything a student needs to know or be able to do to meet the target (content and shifts) Input: How a student gets the information (e.g. direct instruction, video, text) Output: What a student does with the information how they process or practice with it Guided Practice takes place here

 Closure: Independent Practice: Reflection: